The Only 8 Numbers You Need To Do Maths

-It’s March 13, or 3/14.
-Those are the first three digits of Pi, the ratio that enables us to compute the circumference of a circle.

-Pi is just one of an infinite number of numbers.
-And there are infinitely many ways to combine and manipulate those numbers.
+There are infinitely many numbers, and infinitely many ways to combine and manipulate those numbers.

 Mathematicians often represent numbers in a line.
 Pick a point on the line, and this represents a number.